yebei199/chromey/README.md

 A concurrent high-level API to control Chrome or Firefox over the DevTools Protocol.

-This project is a fork of [chromiumoxide](https://github.com/mattsse/chromiumoxide) that primarily keeps CDP up to date, applies bug fixes, improves emulation, adblocking, firewalls, performance, and enables high-concurrency CDP capabilities.
+This project is a fork of [chromiumoxide](https://github.com/mattsse/chromiumoxide) that primarily keeps CDP up to date, applies bug fixes, improves emulation, adblocking, firewalls, extended features, performance, and enables high-concurrency CDP capabilities.
 The project was moved over from [spider](https://github.com/spider-rs/spider) causing the commits to reset.

 ## Usage